pennhanlee/tp/docs/DeveloperGuide.md

 *bookmark* allows Users to add notes to a book.

-This feature is facilitated mainly by `AddNoteCommandParser` and `AddCommand`.
+This feature is facilitated mainly by `AddNoteCommandParser` and `AddNoteCommand`.

 ![Classes involved in the AddNoteCommand](images/NoteClassDiagram.png)